One Day in Manchester Itinerary What To See Do and Eat by JetSettingFools.com

 #5 Royal Exchange Building and Theatre

-Built in the 1860s, the Royal Exchange was the center of trade for Manchester’s cotton industry.
-Once ranked as the largest trading hall in England, the Manchester Royal Exchange Building currently operates as a shopping center and theater.
+Built in the 1860s, the Royal Exchange was the center of trade for the city’s cotton industry.
+Once ranked as the largest trading hall in England, it’s currently a shopping center and theater.

-The Royal Exchange Theatre was opened in 1973 and features a circular style stage that is completely surrounded by seats.
-One of the interesting things to do Manchester, UK is to attend a performance.
+The Royal Exchange Theatre opened in 1973 and features a circular style stage that is completely surrounded by seats.

 Pro Tip: Can’t make it to a show?
-Visitors can still go inside to see the grandiose architecture of the building interior.
+You can still go inside to see the grandiose architecture of the interior.

 #6 Deansgate Shopping Street and Barton Arcade